mitre/hipcheck/site/content/docs/getting-started/first-run.md

 weight: 3
 ---

+# Configuration Test: Run `hc ready`

+Before running an analysis, you may find it useful to check that Hipcheck has everything it needs to run and the plugins are configured correctly.
+You can do this by running [`hc ready`](@/docs/guide/cli/hc-ready.md).
+This is an optional step that performs a subset of the work that `hc check` would do to prepare for analysis, and exits without loading a target.

 # Quickstart: Your First Analysis

 With Hipcheck installed, let's use it to analyze something!
 To do that, we'll